 Each subdiscipline establishes a sequence of courses to achieve SLOs 1 and 2.
 To achieve SLO 3, every student is required to take a seminar course, where they make an oral presentation, and every student must write a dissertation, which they defend orally during the final examination.
 To achieve SLO 4 and 5, each student must complete successfully a research-oriented dissertation.
 The graduate student writing guidance is provided to help students to achieve SLO 4 and 5.

-Pre-Candidacy Progress (Form I)
+Qualifying Exam (and Pre-Candidacy Progress Form I)

 The QE is administered by a committee of at least three graduate faculty in the Department.
-The committee members are appointed by the Graduate Program Chair and serve for the academic year.
-There will be a separate committee for each area of specialization.
-The examination committee develops the written exam, although questions may be submitted by faculty who are not members of the committee.
-However, selection of questions for the QE is the sole responsibility of the committee.
+The committee members are appointed by the Graduate Program Chair and serve for the purpose of this exam only.
+There will be a separate committee appointed for each student.
+The examination committee develops the written exam.
 Problems will be corrected by faculty members who submitted them.
-Corrected problems are not returned to the student.
+Corrected problems may be returned to the student.
 In addition, students are not allowed to ask committee members questions regarding the examination, either before the written or oral parts.
 This policy is designed to provide the greatest fairness in the administration of the examination from year to year.

 The examination committee consists of all members of the dissertation committee.
 The examination committee will select its own chair; however, the chair of the dissertation committee may not serve as chair of the examination committee.
 The role of the chair is to schedule the exam, coordinate the written questions from the members, administer the exam to the student, and chair the oral exam.

-Students attain the status of doctoral candidate after forming their committee, passing the comprehensive exam, getting their dissertation topic approved by their committee, and completing Form II.
+Students attain the status of doctoral candidate after forming their committee, getting their dissertation topic approved by their committee, passing the comprehensive exam, and completing Form II.